FRC3636/website/content/pages/events.md

 [2022 Competition Season Results](https://frc-events.firstinspires.org/2022/team/3636)

+## 12-2021 “Outdoor Bunnybots”

+We ended the day mid-pack and were selected for an alliance where our robot performed well.
+A decision to remove the front bumper improved ball scoring abilities.
+An accidental e-stop disabled our robot for the final match but I think we were all happy to pack up a bit early and get out of the dumping rain:)

 ## 10-2021 “Storm Surge”

 We ranked 1st in qualification matches, making us the 1st seed alliance captain.
 We went on to pick a powerful alliance and won the event with an undefeated playoffs.
 Our robot worked throughout the whole event, and our drive team performed great in every match.